 - 45% – Package check-in system with e-notifications

 - 34% – Text/email

 - Store them in a management office or mail room – 52%

 - Keep packages in separate storage area – 22%

 - Leave packages in package locker area – 13%

-The Package Problem is Costing You
+The Package Problem is Costly

 But the issue at hand isn’t simply the volume of packages received.
 The drain on your staff’s time and labor are preventing them from attending to more important property concerns.
 Houston-based Camden Property Trust estimated 10 minutes in lost productivity for each package across its 59,000 units in 2015.
 At a rate of $20 an hour for employee wages, package management was costing them an estimated $3.3 million annually.